During this period of remote learning, the Undergraduate Writing Center is offering the following services:

 What’s the Difference Between Online and In-Person Appointments?

-Whether in person or via Zoom, you will receive individualized attention to your writing from a trained PLF.
+You will receive individualized attention to your writing from a trained PLF.
 We will work with you on any assignment and at any stage of the writing or research process.
 Also, even if you don’t have a written draft, we will work with you to brainstorm ideas and identify good ideas to start your paper.
 If you choose a Zoom appointment, because of the technology, there are some limitations to online writing appointments:

 - Online appointments may take longer or cover less ground than in-person appointments.